maltsev/UnitConversionBot/README.md

 Unit Conversion

 /setdescription
-I can convert from one units to another.
+I can convert from one unit to another.
 Just type something like "100 ft to m" and I'll convert it for you.

 /setabouttext
-I can convert from one units to another.
+I can convert from one unit to another.

 /setcommands
 convert - Convert from one unit to another (e.g., "10 ft to m")